 According to an Idea Health & Fitness survey, the fitness professionals business had an incredible 85 percent work satisfaction score.

 "My work provides me a sense of personal accomplishment," said 98 percent of respondents polled in the same survey.
 People leave jobs for various reasons, the most common of which is a lack of personal fulfillment.
 These figures demonstrate that working in this environment is quite pleasant.

 For many of us who came from the corporate world to work in the health and fitness sector, the energy in a health club, ashram, or wellness center is comparable to being on vacation.

-- Rewards of Helping Family, Friends, Students, and Co-workers
+Rewards for Helping Family, Friends, Students, and Co-workers

-As you find answers for other people's pain, diseases, fitness, stress management, positive thinking, and so on, your self-esteem improves.
+Your self-esteem improves as you find answers for other people's pain, diseases, fitness, stress management, positive thinking, and so on.

 You've become more aware of your daily ups and downs as a Yoga practitioner.
 Daily, you keep track of your breathing, posture, moods, diet, and exercise.

-As a Yoga instructor, you are leading by example and educating your pupils on living a healthy lifestyle.
+As a Yoga instructor, you lead by example and educate your pupils on living a healthy lifestyle.
 This route will help you live longer and better lives.